-Does the community have a communications link with an Emergency Broadcast System (EBS) station?
-Is there a designated emergency communications network in the community to alert the public, update the public, and provide communications between the command center and/or emergency operating center, the incident site, and off-scene support?
-Is there a back-up system?
+Does the community have a communications link with an Emergency Alert System (EAS) station?
+Is there a designated emergency communications network in the community to alert the public, update the public, and provide communications between the command center or emergency operating center, the incident site, and off-scene support?
+Is there a backup system?

-- ☐ What does the communications network involve (e.g., special radio frequency, network channel, siren, dedicated phone lines, computer hook-up)? - ☐ Is there an up-to-date list, with telephone numbers, of radio and television stations (including cable companies) that broadcast in the area?
+What does the communications network involve (e.g., special radio frequency, network channel, siren, dedicated phone lines, computer hookup)?

-□ Is there an up-to-date source list with a contact, position, and telephone number for technical information assistance?
-This can be Federal (e.g., NRC, USCG CHRIS/HACS, ATSDR, OHMTADS), State, industry associations (e.g., CHEMTREC, CHLOREP, AAR/BOE, PSTN), and local industry groups (e.g., local AIChE, ASME, ASSE chapters).
+- Is there an up-to-date list, with telephone numbers, of radio and television stations (including cable companies) that broadcast in the area? - Is there an up-to-date source list with a contact, position, and telephone number for technical information assistance?
+This can be Federal (e.g., NRC, USCG CHRIS/HACS, ATSDR, OHMTADS), state, industry associations (e.g., CHEMTREC, CHLOREP, AAR/BOE), local industry groups (e.g., local AIChE, ASME, ASSE chapters), academic institutions, and poison control center?